Catalog Download

 AGV is a vehicle, AMR is a robot.

-Let's take a closer look at the differences between AGVs and AMRs.
+We will explain in detail the differences between AGVs and AMRs.

-See the table below.
+Please see the table below.

 AGV AMR (Next-Generation AGV)